-In the early stages, prostate cancer does not usually cause any symptoms, so many men aren’t aware that they have it.
+In the early stages, prostate cancer does not usually cause any symptoms, so many aren’t aware that they have it.
 The PSA test and digital rectal exam (DRE) can detect the disease before symptoms begin, when treatment — if it’s needed — is more likely to be successful.
-Ninety percent of men who are treated for early-stage prostate cancer are cured.
+Ninety percent of those who are treated for early-stage prostate cancer are cured.

 In later stages of the disease, you may experience these symptoms: